 40 million visitors flock Vegas annually resulting in over 90 percent hotel occupancy.
 McCarran Airport is ranked among the top 10 worldwide when it comes to the volumes of passenger traffic that it handles.

-More guides: Apartment guide
+More guides: Hotels guide

 According to recent rankings, the metropolis is ranked as the fifth best vacation destination for travelers across the globe.
 Hundreds of thousands of people make their way there to hold their weddings and honeymoon parties.
 A great number of visitors go Vegas with the purpose of attending conventions.

 Before you can depart for Vegas, the first thing you should do is get a Las Vegas leisure guide and a travel package that will give you great value for your money.
 Thankfully, here, we will organize a custom itinerary for you so that you know what to do when you get to Vegas.
 This one is dedicated to outdoor activities only, but there are many more things to do.

 This Las Vegas leisure guide article recommends some of the best places you should visit and activities on offer.

 It seems ironical to ask someone to ski in the desert.
 The name Nevada is a Spanish word that actually means covered in snow.
 During winter, Mt Charleston is covered in snow.
 This is an opportune time to check into the Las Vegas Ski and Snowboard Resort.
 The place accommodates novice skiers without any age limit.

 Renting out the ski equipment is very affordable.
 There are over 11 different trails on the mountain.
 All this fun incredibly takes place 2600 meters above sea level.
 The terrain park is barely an hour’s drive from the Las Vegas strip.